Development Services

 Building Inspection

-Phone Email In-Person
+Location Phone Email In-Person Address

-Dawson Creek: 250-784-3200 building.inspection@prrd.bc.ca 1981 Alaska Avenue, Dawson Creek, BC V1G 4H8
+Dawson Creek 250-784-3200 building.inspection@prrd.bc.ca 1981 Alaska Avenue, Dawson Creek, BC V1G 4H8

-Fort St. John: 250-785-8084 building.inspection@prrd.bc.ca 9505 100 Street Fort St. John, BC V1J 4N4
+Fort St. John 250-785-8084 building.inspection@prrd.bc.ca 9505 100 Street, Fort St. John, BC V1J 4N4

-Toll Free: 1-800-670-7773
+Toll Free 1-800-670-7773

-Inspection Forms and Reference
+PRRD Permit Application Forms and Reference

 Simple Building Permit Application